linl33/bohemia/misc/ids.md

 ### Method 2: On the fly

 The "on the fly" method means assigning a number to each household at the same time as the census data collection visit.
 The advantage of this method is that it does not require two separate visits to a household.
+The disadvantage is the possibility of ID duplications - that is, because houses are being assigned IDs in the same village simultaneously, there is a risk that two houses will get the same ID number.

 #### Steps

-(To be continued)
+- (Pending confirmation that Tanzania will indeed use this method, and details re: number of fieldworkers per hamlet)